Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Observations

 \section{Observations}

 We select four low-luminosity ($M_{1450}>-24$) quasars in the SHELLQs project: HSC J084408.61$-$013216.5, HSC J091833.17$+$013923.4, HSC J142517.72$-$001540.8, and HSC J151248.71$+$442217.5 (hereafter J0844$-$0132, J918$+$0139, J1425$-$0015, and J1512$+$4422), to investigate their environment using the surrounding LAEs.
-These quasars have accurate systemic redshifts of $z\sim6.18$, whose Ly$\alpha$ emission can be covered by NB872.
-The quasars were first discovered in the HSC Subaru Strategic Program (HSC-SSP) field \citep{Aihara2018} and have already been confirmed by spectroscopic observations with the Faint Object Camera and Spectrograph (FOCAS; \citealp{Kashikawa2002}) on the Subaru telescope in SHELLQs.
-Their accurate redshift measurements based on [\ion{O}{III}]$\lambda5007$ emission lines are available from the JWST NIRSpec spectra (Onoue et al. in prep.).
+These quasars have accurate systemic redshifts of $z\sim6.18$, so surrounding Ly$\alpha$-emitting galaxies will appear in NB872.
+The quasars were first discovered in the HSC Subaru Strategic Program (HSC-SSP) field \citep{Aihara2018} and have been spectroscopically confirmed with the Faint Object Camera and Spectrograph (FOCAS; \citealp{Kashikawa2002}) on the Subaru telescope.
+Accurate redshift measurements of the quasars based on [\ion{O}{III}]$\lambda5007$ emission line are available from \textit{JWST} NIRSpec spectra (Onoue et al. in prep.).
 Their properties are summarized in Table \ref{tab:qso_properties}.